Bandwidth/api-docs/README.md

 Welcome to the home of Bandwidth's API documentation!
 This repo contains the OpenAPI specifications that power Bandwidth's API references and SDKs, and will eventually replace https://github.com/bandwidth/bandwidth.github.io.

+## API Docs Strategy Overview

+At a high level, we hope to provide 3 categories of documentation to our users, those being API references, guides, and sample apps.
+API references and guides will be provided within this project, while sample apps will be provided within the https://github.com/bandwidth-samples org.

+API references are the "facts" about the APIs, and will typically be defined by OpenAPI specs.
+If OpenAPI is not sufficient (for example: BXML), then raw markdown files can be used.
+An example of an API reference would be the create message endpoint.

+Guides cover a wide range of possibilities, but typically any step by step process required to use a feature should be a guide.
+These guides should be written as markdown files, and should link out to any API reference as needed.
+An example of a guide would be a description of how to respond to an inbound SMS.

+### SDK Docs Strategy Overview

+Bandwidth's SDKs will contain thin READMEs that show the basics of getting started with the SDK, and link out to the full API reference.
+These READMEs will not contain all of the functions within the SDK; that should be defined with the API references.

 ## Contribution Guidelines Overview

 1) If you're adding a new OpenAPI spec, you will need to change the `docusaurus.config.js` file to both add a new item in the navbar items as well as add the spec as a custom field.
 You will need to create a new page for the spec under the `./site/src/pages` directory as well.